patflanigan/dfirskills/README.md

 This installs **[Cognee](https://github.com/topoteretes/cognee)** — the typed knowledge-graph backend the orchestrator extracts entities into — plus `python-dotenv`, `PyYAML`, `requests`, and the optional `anthropic` SDK (only used if you set `ANTHROPIC_API_KEY` later).
 Cognee runs entirely on-disk under `evidence/audit/<CASE_ID>/cognee_{system,data}` — no external service or API key required.

+### 3. Issues with Volatility
+Volatility tries to auto-download symbols.
+Run any plugin that needs kernel symbols on your memory image.
+Volatility will try to fetch what it needs from Microsoft:

+python3 vol.py -f /path/to/your.dump windows.info

+The issue is on the SANS Workstation, running agents without root, calling 'vol' does not allow Volatility to write into /opt/volatility3/lib/python3.12/site-packages/volatility3/symbols'

+Prior to running the agents, make sure volatility has Symbols updated and is able to handle the memory dump.
+This is especially important for Windows 7 [win7-32-nromanoff-10.3.58.5.zip]

 ### 4. YARA signature-base

 The YARA rule base is vendored separately (Detection Rule License 1.1 — kept out of this repo).